def function(param1: Int, param2: String): String = {

 In this example, return type is left to be inferred by compiler

-for random
+for random and abs functions.

 It is recommended to explicitly define the return type for public methods for better readability.

-which should be read as is defined as
+Function body comes after the = which should be read as is defined as.

-It’s exactly as one would read it in mathematics f(x) = x^2
+It’s exactly as one would read it in mathematics f(x) = x^2.

-Just as in mathematics there is no need for a return
+Just as in mathematics there is no need for a return statements here.
+The last

 statement of each code block determines the return value of that block.